llm-span-annotators/span-annotation/README.md

 - **mt-eval**: A sample from the [WMT24 dataset](https://www2.statmt.org/wmt24/mtdata/) (sampled ids provided in `utils/wmt_sample.csv`).

-Note that there are no inputs for the propaganda task.
+The inputs for the propaganda task are identical to the outputs (see below).

 ### Outputs Directory